Skip to content

 White gold is often finished with Rhodium to give it that signature chrome-like shine.
 Follow the same gentle soap-and-water soak as yellow gold.

-Shop White Gold Rings
+Shop White Gold Gemstone Rings

 How to clean platinum rings